 The Working Group shall report through the Civic Works Committee.

-he Working Group shall consider matters related to the City’s Resource Recovery Strategy and Residual Waste Disposal Strategy.
-The Resource Recovery Strategy involves the development and design of a plan to maximize waste reduction, reuse, recycling, resource recovery, energy recovery and/or waste conversion in an economically viable manner.
-The Residual Waste Disposal Strategy involves the development and design of a long-term plan to manage residual waste (waste after resource recovery) until 2050 or longer and will require the completion of an Individual Environmental Assessment.
+The Working Group shall consider matters related to the City’s Resource Recovery Plan and Residual Waste Disposal Plan.
+The Resource Recovery Plan involves the development and design of a plan to maximize waste reduction, reuse, recycling, resource recovery, energy recovery and/or waste conversion in an economically viable manner.
+The Residual Waste Disposal Plan involves the development and design of a long-term plan to manage residual waste (waste after resource recovery) until 2050 or longer and will require the completion of an Individual Environmental Assessment.

 The Working Group shall:

 - Review and provide input to Civic Administration on reports brought forward regarding the Resource Recovery Plan and Residual Waste Disposal Plan;

 - Review and provide input to the Municipal Council, through the Civic Works Committee, with respect to the development and design of the Resource Recovery Plan and Residual Waste Disposal Plan;

 - Participate, as appropriate, in broader community engagement at key points throughout the planning/development process of the Resource Recovery Plan;

 - Participate, as appropriate, in broader community engagement at key points throughout the Environmental Assessment for the Residual Waste Disposal Plan; and

 - Provide input in evaluating issues received from the public and other stakeholders.